Auckland, New Zealand

 Is there a lot of diversity?
 Are people in Auckland accepting of differences?

 "Auckland is a diverse city with people from many different backgrounds and cultures.
 The city is known for its acceptance of differences, with many different ethnicities, religions, and lifestyles represented in the population.
-People in Auckland are generally welcoming and accepting of people from different backgrounds, and the city is a great place to live for people of all backgrounds," remarked one expat who made the move to Auckland.
+People in Auckland are generally welcoming and accepting of people from different backgrounds, and the city is a great place to live for people of all backgrounds," remarked one expat living in Auckland, New Zealand.

 What are the schools in Auckland like?